 One church service when every pew is full is Midnight Mass or the Rooster’s Mass (Missa da Galo), as it’s known in Portugal.

-The title references the only time roosters have ever crowed at midnight, instead of dawn, on the night that Baby Jesus was born.
+The Rooster’s Mass title references the only time roosters have ever crowed at midnight, rather than at dawn, on the night that Baby Jesus was born.

 Service begins before midnight on Christmas Eve and welcomes the first joyful hour of Christmas Day.